 In-Person Gear Swaps

-- Bring cash.
-Community-run gear swaps are refreshingly technology-free, so, it is best to have the money in hand.
-Having cash also helps you stay within budget if that is your thing.
+Bring cash if you can – Community-run gear swaps are refreshingly technology-free, so it’s best to have money on hand.
+Using cash can also help you stay within a strict budget if need be.

 Online Gear Swaps